-- \triangle : Item the person falls under as of reduced by \triangle : - •: Item the person rais under as of previously - ▲: Item the person's close family member fails under as of reviously - a. person who executes business of the company or a subsidiary - b. non-executive director or an accounting advisor of the company or a subsidiary - c. person who executes business or a non-executive director of a parent company - d. auditor of a parent company - e. person who executes business of a fellow subsidiary - f. person/entity for which the company is a major client or a person who executes business for such person/entity - g. major client of the company or a person who executes business for such client - h. consultant, accounting expert, or legal expert who receives large amounts of cash or other assets in addition to director/auditor compensation from the company - i. major shareholder of the company (in cases where the shareholder is a corporation, a person who executes business of the corporation) - j. person who executes business for a client of the company (excluding persons categorized as any of f, g, or h above) - k. person who executes business for another company holding cross-directorships/cross-auditorships with the company - I. person who executes business for an entity receiving contributions from the company m. others
+\triangle : Item the person falls under as of reduced by \triangle :

+•: Item the person's close family member falls under as of today or recently a. person who executes business of the company or a subsidiary b. non-executive director or an accounting advisor of the company or a subsidiary c. person who executes business or a non-executive director of a parent company d. auditor of a parent company e. person who executes business of a fellow subsidiary f. person/entity for which the company is a major client or a person who executes business for such person/entity g. major client of the company or a person who executes business for such client h. consultant, accounting expert, or legal expert who receives large amounts of cash or other assets in addition to director/auditor compensation from the company i. major shareholder of the company (in cases where the shareholder is a corporation, a person who executes business of the corporation)

+▲: Item the person's close family member falls under as of previously j. person who executes business for a client of the company (excluding persons categorized as any of f, g, or h above)

+k. person who executes business for another company holding cross-directorships/cross-auditorships with the company m. others

+I. person who executes business for an entity receiving contributions from the company